< < m u t a t e > >

 east bay ray of Dead Kennedys and JOhnny Jennocide of No Alternative at Lennon Studios

-East Bay Ray of Dead Kennedy and Johnny Gennocide of No Alternative at Lennon Studios photographed by John Gullak
+East Bay Ray of Dead Kennedys and Johnny Gennocide of No Alternative at Lennon Studios photographed by mutant guitar John Gullak

 "The late 70's provided a giant stage for American underground bands trying to create a new rock and roll.
 In San Francisco, The Mutants emerged as one of the great art school punk bands of the era with their unique seven member strong high octane, alcohol fueled melodic punk assault.
 Each performance was treated as a special event, which the band packed with truly memorable tunes from their enormous catalog."